-The purpose of equality and non-discrimination work at Uniarts Helsinki is to promote equality and non-discrimination within the university, prevent discrimination, and create an atmosphere that embraces diversity.
-Genuine inclusivity requires that all members of our community feel like they are treated fairly and with respect, have a sense of belonging to the community and experience that their work and study environment is psychologically safe.
+The purpose of equality and non-discrimination work at Uniarts Helsinki is the following: to promote equality and non-discrimination within the university, prevent discrimination, and create an atmosphere that embraces diversity.
+Genuine inclusivity requires that all members of our community feel like they are treated fairly and with respect and have a sense of belonging to the community.
+Inclusivity also requires that the members of the community feel that their work and study environment is psychologically safe.
 Each and every member of the university community must have the same opportunities to work, study, participate and be treated well regardless of their individual background.

 Making inclusivity a reality in everyday life requires work, patience, challenging of personal thinking patterns and a constant effort to understand other people’s thinking and perspectives.
 All of us have prejudices, whether we are aware of them or not; becoming conscious of them is the first step towards adapting our behaviour.
 Recognising privileges and dismantling them is a central part of promoting inclusivity.

 The aim is to make equality and non-discrimination visible in all Uniarts Helsinki activities.
-Promoting equality and non-discrimination is the shared responsibility of the entire university community, and it is also a central part of our strategy.
+Promoting equality and non-discrimination is the shared responsibility of the entire university community.
+It is also a central part of our strategy.

 Goals for 2021–2024

 Uniarts Helsinki’s Equality and Diversity Committee formulates concrete goals for promoting equality and diversity among students and staff members on a yearly basis.
 In 2021–2024, the goals are:

 - We secure a study and work environment that is free from inappropriate treatment and harassment

 - We have an inclusive language policy in everyday operations

 - We increase people’s awareness and understanding of inclusivity as a general principle that steers our operations